 Modules have a very low failure rate.
 Inverters, however, are known to fail.
 When comparing a 36 module string inverter system with a micro inverter system, you have 36 times more chance for an inverter failing.

 String inverters are usually located in a cooler environment where the inversion process will be more efficient, and they will be much more accessible.

 Want individual panel monitoring instead of per string inverter?
 SMA’s TS4-S can provide this and rapid shutdown at a lower cost than a traditional DC optimizer.
 They can be added at any time.

 REBATES AND INCENTIVES

 Tax rebates and other incentives are available.
-The 30% Federal investment tax incentive (ITC) for business and residential, will pay for 30% percent of the total cost of the system.
+The 30% federal investment tax incentive (ITC) for business' and residential, through a tax break that is spread through 10 years if not used in the first, will pay for 30% percent of the total cost of the system.
 This incentive will start to taper off after 2019.

 USDA's REAP Program, or Renewable Energy for America Program, offers a 25% grant, and loan guarantees, to qualifying rural business's.
 For example, a poultry farm could have over 55% of there system paid for, and thats not including the 85% depreciation.

 Financing: We offer 0% down financing!
 Just ask us and we can help you fill out an application for finance of a solar system for your home or business.